 Black garlic may not be appetizing to look at, but it has a wonderful tangy taste, like aged, high-quality balsamic vinegar.
-It has numerous health benefits including the ability to prevent cancer and treat diabetes.
+It is used as a folklore remedy to improve overall health.
 You can make black garlic at home, but you will need some specialized equipment, which is why most people simply buy black garlic from specialty stores.
 A rice cooker, on which you can adjust the temperature and humidity conditions, can be used for this purpose.
 Even better is a fermenting box, although this is less commonly found in kitchens.

 Connect With Us

 If you have tried this recipe, we would love your feedback in the comments section below.
 And while we can’t taste it, we would love to see how it turned out!
 You can connect with us on Facebook or Instagram and tag your picture with #organicfactsrecipes.

 Do you wish to share your winning recipes with us?
 Please click here and fill in the details to get started.